pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-callDemos.md

 This page is being updated.

 On behalf of the PRAGMA 34 Program Committee, we are soliciting demos for the PRAGMA 34 workshop.
+The demo session offers opportunities to showcase applications/test-bed developed under PRAGMA for the potential broader use by the community.
 All PRAGMA 34 attendees are encouraged to submit abstracts to the demo sessions.<br>

 <div class="border"><h2>Submission Instructions</h2></div>